sapcc/swift-drive-autopilot/cmd/logexpect/README.md

 If the pattern contains less lines than the standard input, `logexpect` will exit as soon as all patterns have matched.

+## Assertions

+A command starting with `$` is a *command* that will be executed in `/bin/bash`.
+This is used by the autopilot tests to trigger external events and to test assertions while the autopilot is running.
+If the command fails, `logexpect` will exit with non-zero exit code.